nachu-laksh/SQL/README.md

-Created a data base "Dany's diner" and performed queries to answer questions that would be relevant for business development.
+Created a database "Dany's diner" and performed queries to answer questions that would be relevant for business development.